Founder & Design Lead | April 2020 - Present

 I design all the marketing and social media posts for the community using our branding and tone.
 Here are some highlighted works.

-Our growth comes organically through members and admins sharing about us on their social media.
+Our growth comes organically through members and admins sharing about us on social media.
+We also focus on:

 Events drive community engagement by providing a way for members to meet each other and also drive post-event discussions.